ISO 14001:2015 Certification

 The Department of Public Utilities has long been dedicated to providing safe drinking water, sewer services and reliable power while also being committed to strong environmental stewardship.
-In 2014 the department achieved International Organization of Standards (ISO) 14001: 2004 certification through an independent third party certification process, validating that commitment.
+In 2014 the department achieved initial certification and has since achieved International Organization of Standards (ISO) 14001: 2015 certification through an independent third party certification process, validating that commitment.

 Environmental Management System

 The department has been developing its EMS since 2007 in order to sustain a more effective environmental compliance program while identifying ways to reduce environmental impacts associated with treating wastewater and providing safe drinking water and reliable power.